Don't waste your time with souvenirs you'll regret.

-During those trips you naturally will want to get souvenirs to remember the country by, so what do you get?
-You may have some souvenirs from pevious trips that are pretty cheesy and also cheap (guilty!) so, here are some ideas for lasting souvenirs you won't regret bringing home after your semester abroad.
+During an international trip you naturally will want to get souvenirs to remember the country by ... so what do you get?
+You may have some souvenirs from previous trips that are pretty cheesy and also cheap (guilty!) so, here are some ideas for lasting souvenirs you won't regret bringing home after your semester abroad.

 A little nervous to spend time abroad?
 We understand and want you to feel comfortable!
 Here is how ILP takes care of you when you volunteer with us on an exchange program or one of our humanitarian programs!

 One small tip - there's been a few times where I bought a piece of artwork and then realized it wouldn't fit in my suitcase which makes bringing it back home a little tricky.
 Just keep that in mind.
-Buy smaller pieces, opt for canvas art that can be rolled up, or plan to ship it home (but that option is spendy!).
+Buy smaller pieces that you can carefully store in a hardbound book or journal (or in your laptop), opt for canvas art that can be rolled up, or plan to ship it home (but that last option is spendy!).
 It all just depends on how much you love that particular piece.

 Find jewelry that will remind you of the city you visited.
 Rings, earrings, bracelets and necklaces are all small things that don't take up room in your suitcase but are still unique.
 A lot of countries in Europe are known for their amber, so maybe pick up a pretty amber ring.
 In China pearls are popular and you can find some gorgeous pearl earrings.
-In the Dominican Republic you'll find beautiful turquoise stones on everything.
+In the Dominican Republic you'll find beautiful turquoise-blue stones on everything (like the picture below).
 Whenever you wear your jewlery you will be reminded of your love for that country.

 Random but bringing back fabric or other "art supplies" from where you visit can be used to make some awesome projects.
 Find some traditional Chinese or Thai fabric, a Russian floral scarf or anything else traditional from your country and use it to make it something for your house.
 You can make little throw pillows, a blanket or even a table runner.
 Get creative with it!